Why all AI-written tweets sound the same (and how to actually fix it)

 Why AI content sounds generic, the short version

-General-purpose AI tools cannot draft in your voice.
+General-purpose AI tools cannot draft in your style.
 The math forbids it.
 The fix is a different product category, not a better prompt.
 The rest of this essay is why.

 What "sound the same" actually looks like in 2026